 Transitional Doctor of Physical Therapy Pathway

-The Transitional Doctor of Physical Therapy is a clinical doctoral degree designed for licensed Physical Therapists seeking to advance their knowledge, skills, and behaviors to a level consistent with the current professional Doctor of Physical Therapy (DPT) standards in order to position themselves more strongly in the current health care environment.
-The mission of the Doctor of Physical Therapy (DPT) program at Texas Tech University Health Sciences Center (TTUHSC) is to educate students to be autonomous, evidence-based practitioners who improve the health of people through the application of their clinical skills, collaboration with other health care professionals, and commitment to life-long learning and community service.
+The transitional Doctor of Physical Therapy is a clinical doctoral degree designed for licensed physical therapists seeking to advance their knowledge, skills, and behaviors to a level consistent with professional entry-level Doctor of Physical Therapy (DPT) standards in order to position themselves more strongly in the current health care environment.
+The mission of the DPT program at Texas Tech University Health Sciences Center (TTUHSC) is to educate students to be autonomous, evidence-based practitioners who improve the health of people through the application of their clinical skills, collaboration with the other health care professionals, and commitment to life-long learning and community service.

 The Commission on Accreditation in Physical Therapy Education (CAPTE) does not offer accreditation for post-professional programs in physical therapy, such as the tDPT.
 TTUHSC is accredited by the Southern Association of Colleges and Schools.

-For TTUHSC School of Allied Health Sciences to offer online courses in a state other than Texas, TTUHSC must first comply with that state's requirements.
+For TTUHSC School of Health Professions to offer online courses in a state other than Texas, TTUHSC must first comply with that state's requirements.
 These requirements differ from state to state, with requirements being more rigorous and expensive in some states than others.
-TTUHSC SOAHS is currently working to gain authorization to offer online courses in all states.
-If you have any questions, please contact the Office of Admissions and Student Affairs (806-743-3220, email@example.com) for additional information.
+TTUHSC SHP is currently working to gain authorization to offer online courses in all states.
+If you have any questions, please contact the Office of Admissions and Student Affairs (806-743-3220, firstname.lastname@example.org) for additional information.

 Click here to see the authorization status of your state.